IAA-ULB/MOCCa/MOCCaPy/design_docs/poisson.md

 The MOCCa solution was to embed the Lagrange grid into a grid with 1 (3-point stencil) or 2 (5-point stencil) points extra in every direction and computing L for the interior points only (that I am not sure of but it seems plausible) and only solve for the unknowns corresponding to the interior nodes (i.e. the LagrangeMesh nodes).
 This approach replaces the `LagrangeMesh.collect_boundary_nodes(stencil)` by a `LagrangeMesh.add_boundary_nodes(stencil)`

 Embedding the `LagrangeMesh` in a larger mesh for solving the Poisson can be done by creating an extra mesh or with a restricted view on the larger mesh.
 E.g in 1D the Poisson mesh with 20 points for a 5-point stencil would be a numpy array `poisson_mesh` with shape `(20,)` and the corresponding LagrangeMesh would have the points `poisson_mesh[2:-2]`.
-The   is that the linear system matrix $A^{16 \times 16}$  is no longer the Laplacian matrix $L^{20\times 20}$ over the Poisson mesh.
+The difficulty is that the linear system matrix $A^{16 \times 16}$  is no longer the Laplacian matrix $L^{20\times 20}$ over the Poisson mesh.
+Embedding, however, allows $L$ to be expressed as a linear operator which applies the stencil at every interior point, computing $Au$ (thus it is essentially a matrix-free approach), while reaching into the embedding region when necessary.
+The system can then be solved iteratively, for the interior points only.
+That avoids special treatments of boundary and symmetry boundary conditions all together (except for copying the symmetry points at each iteration).
+To that end, SciPy provides `LinearOperator` class, whose constructor simply requires a method that computes $Au$ given $u$.
+The difficulty for this approach is that (except for 1D) is impossible to embed the grid and keep $u$ a contiguous vector.
+Either we deal with
+- a contiguous $u$ and store the boundary regions separately (non-contigously),
+- or with an embedded grid and a non-contiguous u.
+This requires the following steps:
+0. set the boundary values on the boundary region of the embedded grid,
+1. put $u$ on the embedded grid (when using an embedded grid this is a non-contiguous copy operation),
+2. copy the symmetry points in $u$ to the symmetry boundary regions with the correct sign (as $u$  is updated during iterations),
+3. compute $Au$ (when using the embedded grid, this involves applying the stencil to the interior points, which is rather straightforward.
+If not, this involves applying the stencil on the interior points for which the stencil does not extend beyond the grid, and a whole series of corner cases where the stencil extends into the boundary and symmetry boundary regions)
+4. update (inside iterative solver),
+5. back to 1. and repeat until convergence (inside iterative solver).
+Embedding the grid seems the less error-prone approach.